Signed in as:

 We are engaged with government and private entities for large-scale coastal greening and regenerative seawater agriculture.
 This project is designed to establis both climate mitigation and adaptation, with transformational impact on biodiversity, carbon, local temperatures, food security, and the local economy.

-Our team was brought on as a subcontractor with Gensler to assist in designing water, waste, and circular systems as part of master planning for a regenerative city in the subtropics
+Our team was brought on as a subcontractor with Gensler to assist in designing water, waste, and circular systems as part of master planning process for a regenerative city in the subtropics.
+Our team helped design a new city that would heal a highly-degraded lagoon, increase mangrove and seagrass cover, and become a haven for endangered local dugongs.

 Regenerative Enterprise LLC